Puerto Rico Trial Advocacy Competition

 ABOUT THE COMPETITION:

-The Puerto Rico Trial Advocacy Competition (PRTAC) is hosted by the Interamerican University of Puerto Rico School of Law and its Trial Advocacy Association, and sponsored by the Puerto Rico Chapter of the Federal Bar Association, the Federal District Court for Puerto Rico and the the Federal Bankruptcy Court for Puerto Rico.
+The Puerto Rico Trial Advocacy Competition (PRTAC) is hosted by the Interamerican University of Puerto Rico School of Law and its Trial Advocacy Association and sponsored by the Federal District Court for Puerto Rico, the First Circuit Court of Appeals, and the Federal Bankruptcy Court for Puerto Rico.
 The PRTAC is considered in the academia as one of the best trial advocacy competitions in the United States.

-The competition will be held in the beautiful historic district of San Juan, Puerto Rico (Old San Juan), every Fall, by the month of October.
-Twelve law schools will be invited to try a criminal case, using the Federal Rules of Evidence, and at night will be invited to participate in social gatherings.
+The competition is typically held in the beautiful historic district of San Juan, Puerto Rico (Old San Juan), every Fall, by the month of October.
+However, in the 2021 edition, the competition will be held online, via Zoom.
+Twenty law schools will be invited to try a criminal case, using the Federal Rules of Evidence, and at night will be invited to participate in social gatherings.